caioraphael1/Odin/README.md

     </a>
 </p>

+---

+# This repo is archived while I'm working on a new project with a new compiler

+---

 # Odin Language fork focused on exploring language design, memory safety, explicitness, and other completely subjective things

 - One of the goals of this fork is to make Odin a safer language, breaking the implicit patterns from the C language, improving code readability, and making it more enjoyable to work with memory.